MKBears/Polimi_ODC_24-25/README.md

 This repo contains all the exploits I've been able to create for the CTF challenges in the ODC course.
 I tried my best to document them in a clear way, so I hope to be useful for future students.

+N.B.
+All the exploits in this repo work for the version of the executables I included here, but sometimes they are changed.
+I suggest you to take only the main ideas from my exploits and then develop your own, but if you want to try them on the executable you downloaded from the training platform, they might not work.
+If this happens, do not panic, just have a better look at the executable and adjust the exploit to make it work (usually it's only a matter of offsets (; ).

 ## Fancy exploits and where to find them ##

 ### Shellcoding ###